hououou/hououou.github.io/index.md

 ## About Me

 I am a Ph.D. student at the School of Information, Renmin University of China.
 My supervisors are Prof. Xiaoyong Du and Prof. Wei Lu.
-Currently, I am a visiting graduate student at the University of Waterloo, adviced by Prof. Semih Salihoglu.
+Currently, I am a visiting graduate student at the University of Waterloo, advised by Prof. Semih Salihoglu and Prof. Ken Salem.

 ## Research Interests